 July's Critical Mass made national headlines, including Time, the cover of USA Today and PBS's "The Lehrer Newshour".
 Writing "pity the political movement that doesn't make enemies," the San Francisco Bay Guardian selected Critical Mass as a "Local Hero" in its annual "Best of the Bay" edition.
 San Francisco Chronicle writer Glen Martin called bicycle advocacy "the hottest political movement in the country today."
 Many have described the July 25 event as the Stonewall of the anti-car movement.

 It couldn't have arrived at a better time.
 Around the world more people still travel by bicycle than by car.
-However, many newly industrializing countries are "modernizing" by following the example of the US.
+However, many newly industrializing countries are "modernizing" by following the car-dependent example of the US.
 From Beijing to Manila to New Delhi and elsewhere, the result has been growing traffic congestion among the other myriad problems associated with the automobile.
 Declaring "We're Not Blocking Traffic, We Are Traffic," Critical Mass participants are sending a message from the heart of the internal combustion beast to the developing world: Don't make our mistake and let the automobile destroy your communities.
 In doing so, bicyclists are building on the legacy of the original freeway fighters of San Francisco, who made the city the first in the US to turn back the tide of elevated roadways in the 1960s.

 Mayor Brown was right.
 As far as the movement for more livable cities is concerned, critical mass has been achieved.

 Bike advocacy beyond Critical Mass - Bike Commute Tips Blog

 Media war (again) on Critical Mass in San Francisco - Bike Commute Tips Blog

 Chicago Critical Mass protests car show - Bike Commute Tips Blog